Skip to content

 # Test upload via CLI

-python cli.py upload test_upload.md --name "Test Upload"
+python cli.py upload tests/fixtures/test_upload.md --name "Test Upload"

 # Search uploaded content